 Google Analytics for Modern SharePoint - for everybody

 So, now...
-How to setup this solution to your Modern SharePoint sites?
+How to set up this solution for your Modern SharePoint sites?
 This subject has already been addressed in the post of Joao Ferreira.

 What can I bring more to that?